anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 ## Why Zinc is Nice

 The nice thing about Zinc is that over- and under-applications are handled correctly.
-If you pass one value to a function that expects 2 (like `λ.λ.0`), the second `Grab` will fail and return a closure.
+If you pass one value to a function that expects two (like `λ.λ.0`), the second `Grab` will fail and return a closure.
 If you pass three values to a function that expects two, the function probably returned a closure that takes another value (remember, returning means placing the value on top of the stack). `Return` won't see a marker in the place it expects to, but it will see a closure at the top of the stack, so it will tail-apply the next argument to that closure.
-These properties among others make Zinc ideal for OCaml-like languages that encourage currying.
+These properties among others make Zinc ideal for OCaml-like languages that are strict and encourage currying.